Noise & Reverb Reduction

 Please click inside the waveform to zoom and scroll through the audio - each example is divided into multiple segments and annotated with details about the algorithms.
 We recommend listening with headphones so you can hear all the details!

 Here we have an outdoor recording with lots of changing environment sounds.
-You can choose to remove all ambient sounds completely or to just reduce them for improved speech intelligibility using the parameter Noise Reduction Amount.
+You can choose to remove all ambient sounds completely or to just reduce them for improved speech intelligibility using the parameter Noise Reduction Amount of our Dynamic Denoiser.

 The next example is a recording in a van, with changing engine and wind noises in the background.